The Secret of My Success (1987 film)

 The Secret of My Success (sometimes stylized as The Secret of My Succe$s) is a 1987 American comedy film produced and directed by Herbert Ross and starring Michael J. Fox and Helen Slater.
 The screenplay was written by A.J.
 Carothers, Jim Cash and Jack Epps Jr. from a story written by Carothers.
 It was filmed on location in Manhattan.

 Plot

-Brantley Foster is a recent graduate of Kansas State University who moves to New York City, where he has accepted an entry-level job as a financier.
+Brantley Foster is a recent graduate of college who has moved to New York City, where he has accepted an entry-level job as a financier.
 Upon arriving, he discovers that the company for which he is supposed to work has been taken over by a rival corporation.
 As a result, Brantley is laid off before even starting work.

-After several interviews for another job, he is unsuccessful due to over- or underqualification, or having no experience.
-Brantley ends up working in the mailroom of the Pemrose Corporation, directed by his "uncle" Howard Prescott, a distant relative he's never met.
+After several interviews for other jobs, he is unsuccessful due to over- or underqualification, or having no experience.
+Brantley ends up working in the mailroom of the Pemrose Corporation, directed by his "uncle" Howard Prescott, a distant relative he has never met.
 Pemrose was founded by Howard's father-in-law.
 Howard achieved the presidency by marrying his boss's daughter, Vera Pemrose.
+Brantley meets Vera by driving her home in a company limo at his employer's request.
+She persuades him to stay for a swim and seduces him.